COMPARISON OF THE BIBLE'S

 in Genesis 2:19, God formed them "out of the ground".

-In the first account, God created the fish on the 5th day; in the second account, the
+In the first account, God caused fish to appear on the 5th day; in the second account, the

 Religious conservatives feel that they they have harmonized these